sonjoykp/SonjoyKP.github.io/_pages/experiences.md

 ***
 Responsibilities:
--I've actively contributed to enhancing open-source serverless applications efficiency through GitHub commit analysis, identifying inefficiency patterns.
+- I've actively contributed to enhancing open-source serverless applications efficiency through GitHub commit analysis, identifying inefficiency patterns.
 This aids in creating a tool for automated detection and optimization suggestions, boosting serverless application performance.
 Additionally, I have been researching the GPU use for accelerated serverless functions, especially for compute-heavy tasks like deep learning and data processing.

 ### Senior Software Engineer, [CodeCrafters International Ltd.](https://www.codecraftersintl.com)
 ### July 2022 - December 2022 | Dhaka, Bangladesh